Rannu0/Quiz-App/README.md

 - **PostgreSQL**: PostgreSQL is used as the relational database for storing quiz questions and quiz data.
 - **Maven**: Maven is the build automation tool used for managing project dependencies and building the application.
 - **RESTful API**: The project exposes RESTful endpoints for creating, managing, and taking quizzes.
+- **Postman**: Postman is used to test and interact with the RESTful API endpoints.

 ## Project Structure
 This project applied MVC architecture